 The "Future Main Replacement Fund" is a sinking fund used to accumulate funds for major replacement of aging and deteriorating underground main lines and appurtenances in the distribution system.
 When funds are required for use, monies would be transferred from the Main Replacement Fund to the Water Fund.
+This fund was closed in June 2021.

 The "Future Water Supply and Treatment Plant Fund" is a sinking fund used to accumulate funds for expansion of new water treatment facilities to serve future demand in the system.
 When funds are required for use, monies would be transferred to the Water Fund.
+This fund was closed in June 2021.

 The "Future Water Right Development Fund" is a sinking fund used to accumulate funds for major expenditure items related to water rights development for water districts and outside of the city limits customers.
+This fund was closed in June 2021.

 The "Vernal Pool Management Fund" is a sinking fund used to accumulate funds earmarked for management and maintenance of the mitigated vernal pools area as required by the Division of State Lands and the Army Corp of Engineering in the permitting process for the off-site mitigation of a portion of the Duff II vernal pools area.
+This fund was closed in June 2021.